cfinn123/Raider_pro_bowl/README.md

-# Raider Pro Bowl Voting
+# Raiders Pro Bowl Voting

 Preferably used to vote for players belonging to the Las Vegas Raiders!